 Additionally, it is possible to check public records that revolve around crime through 3rd party vendors who will subsequently have the burden of looking for records from multiple government agencies.
 Finding Honolulu County arrest records or other criminal information becomes a private affair since there is no need to interact with law enforcement agencies.

-How To Retrieve Criminal Records & Cases via State or Federal Agencies
+How To Get Criminal Records & Cases via State or Federal Agencies

 Once the county resources have been exhausted, interested parties can turn to the state’s Hawaii Criminal Justice Data Center (HCJDC)—the primary public records repository for criminal data derived from the state’s law enforcement agencies and the judicial apparatus.6 The HCJDC only includes Hawaii criminal history records and not arrest records.